sundararajan-rajendr/SONiC/doc/mgmt/SONiC_OC_ARP_NDP_get_support_HLD.md

 sonic# show ipv6 neighbors summary
 Total Entries
 --------------
      3
 sonic#

 ````
 #### 3.6.2.3 Debug Commands
 #### 3.6.2.4 IS-CLI Compliance
-The following table maps SONIC CLI commands to corresponding IS-CLI commands.
+The following table maps SONiC CLI commands to corresponding IS-CLI commands.
 The compliance column identifies how the command comply to the IS-CLI syntax:

 - **IS-CLI drop-in replace**  – meaning that it follows exactly the format of a pre-existing IS-CLI command.
 - **IS-CLI-like**  – meaning that the exact format of the IS-CLI command could not be followed, but the command is similar to other commands for IS-CLI (e.g. IS-CLI may not offer the exact option, but the command can be positioned is a similar manner as others for the related feature).
-- **SONIC** - meaning that no IS-CLI-like command could be found, so the command is derived specifically for SONIC.
+- **SONiC** - meaning that no IS-CLI-like command could be found, so the command is derived specifically for SONiC.

 |CLI Command|Compliance|IS-CLI Command (if applicable)| Link to the web site identifying the IS-CLI command (if applicable)|
 |:---:|:-----------:|:------------------:|-----------------------------------|